dwave-training/2025-aqc-workshop/README.md

 ## Code Overview

-A general overview of how the code works.

-We prefer descriptions in bite-sized bullet points:

 * Define a target problem
 * Connect to a solver
 * Construct mapping(s) from the problem to the solver (embedding)
 * Submit QPU instructions varying by fast-anneal time collecting data
 * Plot the data

-## Code Specifics

-Ocean-sdk is under development, please contribute code and requests, and report issues.

 ## References